.

 bicycle frame geometry

-Touring bikes have a lot of ‘trail’ to slow steering response and keep heavy loads stable on fast descents.
-On the other hand, high trail bikes experience more ‘wheel flop’ making it harder to keep a straight line at slower speeds (although front panniers tend to dampen this feeling).
+Touring bikes generally have a lot of trail to slow down steering response and keep heavy front loads stable during fast descents.
+However, high-trail bikes also experience more wheel flop, which can make them wander at low speeds (though front panniers tend to dampen this effect).

 Steering Summary

-A touring bike’s geometry is optimised so that it’s stable carrying front and rear loads.
-This is evident through the slacker head angles and higher ‘trail’ than both road and cyclocross bikes.
+A touring bike’s geometry is optimised for stability when carrying both front and rear loads.
+This is achieved through slacker head tube angles and higher trail values compared to road or cyclocross bikes.

 Chainstay Length